What is the difference between Pupil Premium Eligible and Pupil Premium Recipient?

 - Save time inputting background data - As Pupil Premium data isn't sent in CTFs, but records of (for example) Free School Meals are, we automatically set Pupil Premium without the need to tick a box.

-- Easy updates - If the DfE change the eligibility criteria for Pupil Premium, we can quickly update the Arbor system for you.
+- Updates - If the DfE change the eligibility criteria for Pupil Premium, we will update the Arbor system for you.

 What happens when Pupil Premium Recipient status expires?